SJM posts US$390mln 2020 loss, Cotai scheme in 1H

 He added: “We expect continued gradual restoration of business throughout 2021, during which time our Grand Lisboa Palace will be inaugurated, marking our entry to the Cotai sector of the market.”

+Investment bank JP Morgan said in Tuesday note that, despite the positive impact from several one-off items, SJM Holdings was the “only Macau operator” so far to have reported a fourth-quarter EBITDA loss.
+“But it’s somewhat understandable as SJM has been carrying excess staff (up to 2,000) who will be transferred to Grand Lisboa palace upon opening,” it added.

+Aggregate casino gross gaming revenue (GGR) for the three months to December 31 was HKD2.43 billion, down 76 percent year-on-year, but 157-percent more compared to third-quarter 2020.
+The result was however “weaker than the overall market,” suggested brokerage Sanford C. Bernstein Ltd in a Tuesday memo.

-SJM Holdings indicated its share of Macau-market casino gross gaming revenue (GGR) had not changed in 2020 compared to a year before.
+SJM Holdings indicated its share of Macau-market casino GGR had not changed in 2020 compared to a year before.

 It said in its Tuesday filing its slice of such GGR was 14.1 percent, including 19.7 percent of mass-market table gaming revenue, and 8.0 percent of VIP gaming revenue.